Humane-Documentation/Spree/state_machine.md

 ### ActiveModel

 * Adds support for validation errors, dirty attribute tracking, and observers
-* Useful for standard ActiveModel and for ORMs which implement the ActiveModel API
+* Useful for standard ActiveModel and ORMs implementing ActiveModel API
 * For more information about the various behaviors added for ActiveModel state machines, see `StateMachine::Integrations::ActiveModel`